Autism

 How The Florey is making a difference

-Our researchers are working on novel compounds isolated from an abundant natural source to determine whether it might help alleviate some of the negative cognitive effects for people diagnosed with ASD.
-This work is being performed in conjunction with ASD clinicians at the Royal Melbourne Hospital.
+Our researchers are working on novel compounds isolated from an abundant natural source to determine whether it might help alleviate some of the negative cognitive effects for people diagnosed with autism.
+This work is being done in conjunction with clinicians at the Royal Melbourne Hospital.

 More information